integricho/digipeatux-setup-guide/English.md

 dd if=./build/rpi2/images/sdcard.img of=/dev/mmcblk0 bs=1M
 ```

-Note for Windows users: It is possible build the image from within WSL as well, but it's not as straightforward as on an actual Linux host, and is also much slower.
+Note for Windows users: It is possible to build the image from within WSL as well, but it's not as straightforward as on an actual Linux host, and is also much slower.
 Burning the sdcard image on the other hand is doable with any of the available utilities, such as [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).

 ## Hardware setup

-- Follow the supplied schematic to assemble a sound modem.
+- Follow the supplied schematic to assemble a sound modem if you don't have one already.

 ![soundmodem](resources/soundmodem.png "Soundmodem schematic")